PowerUpWithPride/puwp-config-files/donation-tracker/README.md

 This is the `uwsgi` emperor config file when launching the main process.
 There's nothing sensitive about this, but you can substitute your own paths as needed.

 ### puwp_donations.nginx
 Corresponding `nginx` config file that connects the hostname to the `uwsgi` process via a Unix socket.

-There is an HTTP redirect to the HTTPS site using LetsEncrypt via the `certbot` tool.
-Remove these lines if setting up your own SSL certificate and run the `certbot` tool yourself.
+You should add an HTTP redirect to the HTTPS site using LetsEncrypt via the `certbot` tool.
+HTTP section is blank because this is intended to have the `certbot` tool perform the configuration automatically.
+Run this tool after putting this config file in place!